 Dr. Michael Vallance is a Professor in the Department of Media Architecture (previously Director of the Center for Meta-Learning - CML) at Future University, Japan.
 He has a Doctorate in Education from Durham University, a Masters Degree in Computer Assisted Learning from Stirling University, UK, and a BSc(Hons) Degree in Mechanical Engineering from the University of South Wales, UK.

 In 2017 Michael's students won 3rd prize for their Unity game at the European Conference on Game-based Learning, Graz, Austria.
 In 2012 Michael was awarded second place in the GameTech Federal Virtual Worlds Challenge by the USA Department of Defense (DoD), Florida, USA.

-International collaboration and multi-disciplinary cooperation are essential for success in 21st century education.
+International collaboration and inter-disciplinary cooperation are essential for success in 21st century education.